SuperCowPowers/robot_kit/README.md

 ```

 ### Examples
-See the Examples directory for all the code, here are some short examples of how to use the module.
+See the Examples directory for all the code, here is the code listing for **examples/robot_start.py**

 ```
 from robot_kit.leds import NeoPixelStrip